MOST PEOPLE ARE ABLE TO USE THEIR CAC WITH WINDOWS 8 / 8.1

 Kaspersky is working on an automated fix, but for now try this

-4. Windows RT users cannot install the DoD certificates by using the InstallRoot file (this same process will also work for anyone not wanting to utilize DISA's InstallRoot file).
-This is a manual method of installing the DoD certificates, which are currently DOD CA-31 through DOD SW CA-58.
+4. Windows RT [or anyone not wanting to install DISAs InstallRoot file] can follow this manual method of installing the DoD certificates, which are currently DOD CA-33 through DOD SW CA-58.

-Right Click this link DoDRootCA31-58.p7b and select "Save Target As," save to your desktop.
-Right click the "DoDRootCA31-58.p7b" file and select: "Install Certificate," Next, Next, Finish, OK.
+Right Click this link DoDRootCA33-58.p7b and select "Save Target As," save to your desktop.
+Right click the "DoDRootCA33-58.p7b" file and select: "Install Certificate," Next, Next, Finish, OK.
 They will go to the correct Intermediate Certifications Authority tab in Internet Explorer, Internet Options.

 You also need this file: Right Click this link DoDRoot2-5.p7b and select "Save Target As," save to your desktop.
 Right click the "DoDRoot2-5.p7b" file and select: "Install Certificate," Next, "Place all certificates in the following store," then "Browse...", select "Trusted Root Certification Authorities," then OK, Next, Finish, OK.